asnaqsys/asnaqsys.github.io/manuals/programming/what-s-new/new-in-4.0.md

 ---
-title: "What's New in Version 4.0: Key Features"
+title: "What's new in Monarch Base 4.0"
 description: "Discover the latest updates in Version 4.0.
 This guide highlights new features, improvements, and how they benefit your projects."
 ---